ubco-mds-2020-labs/data-533-lab-3-mqharris/README.md

 - *description.md* provides an overview of the package including its subpackages and module classes and functions
 - *example.ipynb* provides a demo file of the package usage
     - the demo file uses data availble in the CarPrice.csv file

+# Tests:

+To run tests cd to the root of this directory and run in your terminal `python tests.py`